-To ensure the highest quality standards are maintained and in the interests of transparency, all exhibitors (participants to the fair organized by TEFAF) are expected to conduct their own due diligence investigations to establish the provenance and title of their exhibits prior to putting them up for sale at the fair.
+To ensure the highest quality standards are maintained and in the interests of transparency, all exhibitors (participants in TEFAF Online) are expected to conduct their own due diligence investigations to establish the provenance and title of their exhibit prior to putting them up for sale at TEFAF Online.

-The following requirements therefore apply to exhibits on display at TEFAF:
+The following requirements therefore apply to exhibits on display at TEFAF Online:

-- All objects must be labelled, see pages 11 & 12 below - All labels must contain correct and complete information - All objects must be listed, and these typed lists must be available on the stand, see page 12 of these vetting guidelines - Provenance: maximum possible provenance verification and reporting must be available - Art Loss register (ALR): every object on display must be checked against the Art Loss Register database which includes the Interpol database.
-Please see below - ALR: details of objects must be submitted directly to the ALR free-of-charge prior to the fair via email to will.korner@artloss.com - ICOM Red Lists: every object on display will be checked against the ICOM Red Lists - TEFAF and its exhibitors will follow the CITES rules.
+- All objects must be described correctly and completely, see pages 7 below - Provenance: maximum possible provenance verification and reporting must be provided - Art Loss Register (ALR): every object on display will be checked against the Art Loss Register database free-of-charge - TEFAF and its exhibitors will follow the CITES rules.